top of page

 Caring with someone for addiction needs strong family and community support network.

-The Salik Project UK was established in loving memory of Abdul Hameed Salik, a devoted local community leader known for his passion for helping those in need.
-The project also honours the memory of loved ones, who courageously struggled with addiction.
+The Salik Project UK was established in loving memory of Abdul Hameed Salik, a respected local community leader, and in honour of loved ones who faced addiction — including those taken far too soon.

 Abdul Hameed Salik_edited_edited_edited.jpg